 - 1. Obtain credit for at least 30 semester hours - 2.
 Obtain a cumulative grade-point average of at least 2.0 - 3.
 Obtain credit for RC 1000 or an equivalent course and obtain credit for or be currently enrolled in UCO 1200 or an equivalent course if not waived by the University - 4.
-Contact the University College Academic Advising Office located in Room 101 of D.D.
-Dougherty Hall (or the Walker College of Business Advising Center if enrolled in a degree-granting college)
+Complete the online major declaration form through University College or, if enrolled in a degree granting college, meet with a business advisor in the Walker College of Business.